 Karen Navarre is a natural storyteller who began her career in the magazine world.
 A creative (and hyper-organized) force, she has brought her experience in media relations and branded content to No. 29 where she works with renowned startups, businesses, non-profits, artists and brands.
 She has worked with UNESCO, TED, French sneaker brand VEJA, WIRED and the massive art project This Place – which showed at the Brooklyn Museum of Art in February 2016.
 Karen has worked with every major publication and news outlet, spanning countries and beats.
 When not listening to her favorite literary podcast Lit Up, she can be found reading a book by one of the featured authors.

-Stephanie is a creative wordsmith who's admittedly a true, hyper-organized Type A. Having formerly worked in wedding planning and events, she moved on to start her own PR firm for sustainable brands, which she owned and operated for three years prior to joining The Number 29.
+Stephanie is a creative wordsmith who's admittedly a true, hyper-organized Type A. Having formerly worked in wedding planning and events, she moved on to start her own PR firm for sustainable brands, which she owned and operated for three years prior to joining No. 29.
 Her experience lies heavily in branding and media relations for ethical and sustainable startups.
 Stephanie has worked with a host of brands in the fashion, food & beverage, beauty industries and beyond.
 When not working or working out (she's also a certified yoga instructor), Stephanie can be found cooking in the kitchen or curled up with a good book--preferably with her dog, Oliver, close by.

 Emily Thomas is a strategic communications professional with deep experience counseling Fortune 500 companies through complex situations (think: billion-dollar M&A transactions, crises and reputation management).
 Having worked across a range of industries – CPG, tech, pharma, finance, business services & more - Emily's true passion of social impact won out and led her to No.29.
 She leverages her years on the corporate side to provide account management, media relations and content creation services to clients.
 When not working, Emily can be found strolling around Brooklyn & working on her small-batch textile line.